tunahanfaruk/Sophia/README.md

 * Single loop execution: ~5 ms

 ### Contributing
 PRs and issues are welcome!
 Let’s make Sophia smarter together.

+Star this repo ⭐ if you like it!